 You can cook more than one at a time too – you’ll just need to up the cooking duration by 4-5 minutes for every addition.
 Once finished extract, slice down the middle and sprinkle on your topping – it’s that simple.

 Check out some terrific jacket potato recipes here.

 The cornerstone to any Sunday roast is the roasted spud, there are so many elements to consider and get right in a full-on roast so the addition of a microwave can help ease the pressure.
 Prep your potatoes with the usual wash before chopping them up into cubes or small thumb-size chunks – four potatoes would be a good amount.
-Splash a good two tablespoons worth of olive oil over the spuds, add in your preferred seasoning as well as salt and pepper on top.
+Splash a good two tablespoons worth of vegetable, sunflower, rapeseed or olive oil over the spuds, add in your preferred seasoning as well as salt and pepper on top.
 Before placing in the microwave for 10 minutes, cover with cling film leaving a little breathing space – this allows the insides to steam and soften whilst the heated olive oil will crisp up the exterior of the potatoes nicely.

 Remove and you’ve got yourself an awesome dish of golden brown roasted potatoes!